huggingface/blog/deploy-deepfloydif-using-bentoml.md

 bentoml containerize deepfloyd-if:6ufnybq3vwszgnry
 ```

 You can then deploy the model on Kubernetes.
-Alternatively, push the Bento to Yatai or BentoCloud.
-For more information, see [Deploying Bentos](https://docs.bentoml.org/en/latest/concepts/deploy.html).

 ## What’s next?